how to be – and stay – creative

 - Listen to music – everything from timeless classics to the hottest hits.

-- Attend a concert of an artist you love – or one you’ve never heard before.
+- Attend a live stream concert of an artist you love – or one you’ve never heard before.

-- Watch thought-provoking movies, TV shows and videos.
+- Watch funny or thought-provoking movies, TV shows and videos.

 Regular exercise stimulates the brain.
 It’s science.
 The brain and body are one, so be sure to practice some TLC.